Ngardy Conteh George: OYA Media Group

 In 2016, Conteh George directed and edited the short documentary Dudley Speaks For Me as part of the Akua Benjamin Legacy Project series executive produced by Alison Duke.
 It received the Best Canadian Presentation at the Caribbean Tales international Film Festival.
-The two creative women formed a synergy based on intersecting values and formed the production company OYA Media Group.
-OYA Media Group’s first production was Mr. Jane and Finch directed by Conteh George and co-wrote/co-produced by Conteh George and Duke.
+The two women formed a synergy based on intersecting values and formed the production company OYA Media Group.

+OYA Media Group’s first production was Mr. Jane and Finch, directed by Conteh George.
 The documentary was commissioned by CBC Doc POV and revolves around Winston Larose, a beloved 80-year-old Guyanese-Canadian activist who throws his hat into local politics and is met with unflinching systemic racism in the Canadian political system.
-The film was nominated for a Golden Sheaf Award and received two 2020 Canadian Screen Awards: the Donald Brittain Award for Best Social/Political Documentary and Best Writing for a Documentary.
+The film was nominated for a Golden Sheaf Award and received two Canadian Screen Awards at the 8th Canadian Screen Awards in 2020: the Donald Brittain Award for Best Social/Political Documentary and Best Writing for a Documentary.

 Founded by Duke, the two women also lead the OYA Emerging Filmmaker program (formally Black Youth Pathway to Industry) for young Black graduates of film and television degree programs.

+In 2024 she received a Canadian Screen Award nomination for Best Direction in a Documentary or Factual Series at the 12th Canadian Screen Awards, for her work on the television series Black Community Mixtapes.